mrako/assignment-opendata/README.md

 Your task is simply to create a visualization of the data.
 Return your task as code (github repository address preferred) and a webpage where we can see the results.

-Can you come up with what the data is?
+Can you find out what the data is?

 ## Hints